emedware/flat-diamond/README.md

 > Note: There is no need to modify it directly, all the properties initialized on the temporary object are going to be transposed on it
 > Note: `constructedObject(this)` will return a relevant value _only_ in classes extending `Diamond(...)` after `super(...)`

+### When the class is from a library

+Seclusion is your friend

 # Seclusion